 FENCING & GATES FOR SCHOOLS IN HIGHER RISK AREAS

-School fencing and gates play a major role in keeping staff and students safe and secure.
-As well as keeping unwanted intruders out of the school grounds, schools also need to control when and how students are able to leave a school site.
-This is particularly important in higher risk areas such as busy or main roads, rural areas and inner city schools.
+School fencing and gates are significant in keeping staff and students safe and secure.
+In addition to keeping unwanted intruders out of the school grounds, schools need to control when and how students can leave a school site.
+This is particularly important in higher-risk areas such as those on busy or main roads, rural areas, and inner-city schools.

 Potential Risks

-Risks will vary depending on a variety of factors such as location, size of the site and opening times.
-Schools in high risk areas are often a prime target for vandalism and anti-social behaviour.
-Intruders will always look to take the fastest and least resisting line to get beyond a boundary and onto a site, this is why effective perimeter security is vital when choosing a school’s fencing and gates.
-Other potential risks include dog fouling and intrusion, break ins and damage to cars in school car parks.
+Risks will vary depending on factors such as location, size of the site and opening times.
+Schools in high-risk areas are often a prime target for vandalism and anti-social behaviour.
+Intruders will always look to take the fastest and least resisting line to get beyond a boundary and onto a site, so adequate perimeter security is vital when choosing a school’s fencing and gates.
+Other potential risks include dog fouling, intrusion, break-ins, and car damage in school car parks.

 Requirements and recommendations

-In order to deter unwanted intruders, fencing and gates should be of a minimum height of 1.8m in a design certified to LPS 1175 A1 (SR1).
+To deter unwanted intruders, fencing and gates should be at least 2m high in a design certified to LPS 1175 A1 (SR1).

-For key assets and applications requiring higher security, fencing and gates certified to LPS 1175 B3 (SR 2) should be considered.
-B3 offers increased resistance and protection against attacks compared to A1 without the outward appearance of a high security solution.
+For critical assets and applications requiring higher security, fencing and gates certified to LPS 1175 B3 (SR2) should be considered.
+B3 offers increased resistance and protection against attacks compared to A1 while maintaining a welcoming aesthetic for students and staff.

-All gates installed within a higher security fencing system must be certified to the same rating as the adjoining fencing and be of the same height and a similar style.
-Additionally, it should not be possible to lift a gate from its hinges or pass under the gate.
+All gates installed within a higher-security fencing system must be certified to the same rating as the adjoining fencing, of the same height, and of a similar style.
+Additionally, it should not be possible to lift a gate from its hinges or pass under it.

-If the gate forms part of an emergency escape route, the release mechanism will need to be of a keyless design and protected to prevent operation from the outside of the gate.
-Any play ground fencing and gates must meet regulations including the BS EN 1176 standard and pass a RoSPA inspection.
+If the gate forms part of an emergency escape route, the release mechanism will need to be keyless and protected to prevent the operation from the outside of the gate.
+Any playground fencing and gates must meet regulations, including the BS EN 1176 standard, and pass a RoSPA inspection.

-For schools where there is a risk of a vehicular borne attack such as inner city schools, steel bollards should be considered.
-At Jacksons there is the option for fixed and rising bollards as well as PAS 68 rated for high security applications.
+Steel bollards should be considered for inner-city schools at risk of vehicular-borne attacks.
+At Jacksons, there is the option for fixed and rising bollards, as well as PAS 68 rated for high-security applications.

-For a complete security strategy, fencing and gates should be used as part of a multi-layered security approach, for example using CCTV and card swipe systems.
+For a complete security strategy, fencing and gates should be used as part of a multi-layered security approach, which may include CCTV and card swipe systems.

 What to avoid